jdoleary/Spellmasons/docs/TasksCurrent.md

     - Pack 11
     - Pack 14 Quantity
     - Pack 12 Particle Engine
+- Pack 15 | Movement
+    - Predictive movement, pick a final destination and slow the closer you get
+        - Shoving into walls should do damage and stop the movement
+            - What about at a steep angle?
+        - Shoving into other units should shove them too like billiard balls
+        - Should be a smooth path into the water
+    - Blood trails (just like stealth 'em up)
+        - left when pushing a corpse (color depends on the unit, think blue for lobber, green for poisoner)
+    - Blood trails when damage is done
 - Pack 12
     - Improve unit "fall in" so it's not a jump but smooth
     - Particle engine